 8. Permaculture

-While the term “permaculture” is relatively modern, its principles are ancient.
+The term “permaculture” is relatively modern, but its principles are ancient.
 It combines various farming techniques to create a sustainable and self-sufficient ecosystem.
 It includes creating a microclimate, companion planting, and incorporating animals for a natural pest control method.

 9. Vermiculture